zero-meta/EasyClangComplete/docs/configs.md

     The preferred way is to use Sublime Text project to organize your code and to use CMake as your build system.
 This way the plugin should work out of the box.
 See details [below](#using-cmake-recommended).

 ## All flag sources <small>from settings and external</small>
-There are two major sources for flags:
+There are three major sources for flags:

 1. Flags defined in settings of ECC.
-2. Flags generated from a flag source defined in `flag_sources` [settings](../settings/#flags_sources).
+2. Flags generated from a flag source defined in `flags_sources` [settings](../settings/#flags_sources).
+3. Flags generated from the compiler.

 !!! tip
     The flags defined in settings are **always** used when compiling a new translation unit.
 They are **appended** to the ones generated from the external sources.
 Note, that the settings follow a hierarchy described in detail [here](../settings/#settings-hierarchy).